ZilantRobotics/innopolis_vtol_dynamics/README.md

 New modes will be extended step by step.

-## 3. Installation, building and configuration
+## 3. Installation, building, and configuration

-First thing you need to do is to decide in which mode you are going to use the simulator.
+The first thing you need to do is to decide in which mode you are going to use the simulator.

 Typically, you can run the simulator in:
 - either HITL mode (using real hardware and CAN sniffer) or SITL (by running px4 flight stack on the computer),
-- and either with docker (the easiest way to start playing with the simulator), or by building and installing the simulator manually (might be preffered if you are going to contribute something).
+- and either with docker (the easiest way to start playing with the simulator) or by building and installing the simulator manually (might be preferred if you are going to contribute something).

 Then follow the instruction below.
 The steps you need to take will depend on the selected mode.